rsyncOSX/RsyncOSX_archived/README.md

 It is `rsync` which executes the synchronize task.
 The GUI´s are only for setting parameters and make it more easy to use `rsync`, which is a fantastic tool.

+### Very important to read and understand

 The UI of RsyncOSX and RsyncUI can for users who dont know `rsync` be difficult to understand.
 Setting wrong parameters to rsync can result in deleted data.
 RsyncOSX nor RsyncUI will not stop you for doing so.
 That is why it is **very** important to execute a simulated run, a `--dry-run`, and verify the result before the real run.

+Please read  the [documentation of RsyncOSX](https://rsyncosx.netlify.app/) or [documentation of RsyncUI](https://rsyncui.netlify.app/) for how to add a task and how to execute a simulated run, a `--dry-run`, to verify the task.

+### Version of macOS

 If you have installed **macOS Big Sur**, RsyncOSX is the GUI for you.
 If you have installed **macOS Monterey** or **macOS Ventura**, you can use both GUI´s in parallell.

+### External task does the job

-Please be aware it is an external task not controlled by RsyncOSX which executes the command line tool `rsync`.
+Please be aware it is an external task **not controlled** by RsyncOSX nor RsyncUI which executes the command line tool `rsync`.
 RsyncOSX is monitoring the task for progress and termination.
 The user can abort a tasks at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

 One of many advantages of utilizing `rsync` is that it can restart and continue the synchronize task from where it was aborted.

+### RsyncOSX

 RsyncOSX is the only GUI which supports scheduling of task.